jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

 ping vrf carrots 50.0.0.1 count 3
 ping vrf carrots fc00:0:50::1 count 3
 ```
 Example: tcpdump.sh output should look something like below on the xrd05-xrd06 link.
-In this case outbound traffic is taking one of the IGP shortest paths.
+In this case xrd05 -> 06 -> 07 is one of the IGP shortest paths.
 The v4 flow's replies are taking the same return path, however the v6 flow's replies have been hashed onto one of the other ECMP paths:
 ```
 16:50:26.667875 IP6 fc00:0:1111::1 > fc00:0:6666:7777:e004::: IP 10.9.1.1 > 50.0.0.1: ICMP echo request, id 59290, seq 0, length 80
 16:50:26.670199 IP6 fc00:0:7777::1 > fc00:0:1111:e004::: IP 50.0.0.1 > 10.9.1.1: ICMP echo reply, id 59290, seq 0, length 80